Kremzeeq/fruit_app_project/README.md

 ## Deploying web application to remote Ubuntu virtual machine e.g. EC2 instance

+This entails X sections:

+1. Setting up the basics: Installing modules required for the hosted project
+2.

+### Section 1: Setting up the basics

 1. Once E2 instance is up and running, update the system: